 Nicholas Salter, Policy and Communications Director

-Nick is an experienced community organizer and campaigner with expertise in strategic communications and public policy.
-He wants to empower nonprofit organizations by helping them use data effectively.
-Prior to joining Powered by Data, he was involved in federal politics — including working for a Member of Parliament.
-Nick has been implicated in the public sector since 2008 and has worked with foundations, boards, community organizations and multiple levels of government.
+Nick is an experienced organizer and senior strategist with expertise in communications and public policy.
+He empowers foundations, nonprofit organizations and governments by helping them use data to increase their impact.
+Prior to joining Powered by Data, he was involved in federal politics—including leading the team of a Member of Parliament.
+Nick has been part of the public and social sector since 2008 and has worked with foundations, boards, community organizations and multiple levels of government.
 Nick holds an MSW in International and Community Development from McGill University.
 He is also a past fellow of the McGill Institute for Health and Social Policy.

 Lucy Bernholz, Senior Fellow, Center for Philanthropy and Civil Society, Stanford University